kommentar/docs/src/content/docs/reference/05-node-cli.md

 The following scripts are available:

 - `pnpm manage`: This script is used to manage the [**Consumer**](/docs/reference/02-core-concepts#consumer)s.
+- `pnpm setup:admin`: This script is used to set up the admin user's API key and secret.
+This is a one-time setup script that you should run after deploying Kommentar for the first time.

 There are other "dev" scripts that I created to help me do some fun stuff, but they don't really provide any value to you as a user of Kommentar.
 You can find them in the [`package.json`](https://github.com/kommentar/kommentar/tree/main/package.json) file.